-- Procurements and Program activity through October July 2023 (REC quantities and payment obligations under existing contracts) - Ongoing Procurement and Program activity, including the 2023-2024 program year blocks for Illinois Shines and the procurement targets for the Fall 2023 Indexed REC Procurement - Annual funding allocation to the Illinois Solar for All Program - Indexed REC Procurements proposed in this Plan - Illinois Shines Program blocks and REC prices proposed in this Plan - Current participation in the Large-Customer Self Direct Program - Estimates of activities in subsequent delivery years that would be proposed in subsequent Long-Term Plans to meet the 45 million RECs by 2030 target and further expand that to hit 60 million RECs by 2040 which would meet the 50% RPS goal.
-These include both future Indexed REC procurements, Illinois Shines blocks of capacity, and annual Illinois Solar for All budget allocations through the 2020s.
-However, that amount declines over time before eventually there is becoming a projected budgetary shortfall in the 2030s.
+- Procurements and Program activity through October 2023 March 2024 (REC quantities and payment obligations under existing contracts) - Ongoing Procurement and Program activity, including the Remaining 2023-2024 program year blocks block capacity for Illinois Shines and the procurement targets for the Fall 2023 Indexed REC Procurement - Annual funding allocation to the Illinois Solar for All Program - Indexed REC Procurements proposed in this Plan - Illinois Shines Program blocks and REC prices proposed in this Plan - Current participation in the Large-Customer Self Direct Program - Estimates of activities in subsequent delivery years that would be proposed in subsequent Long-Term Plans to meet the 45 million RECs by 2030 target and further expand that to hit 60 million RECs by 2040 which would meet the 50% RPS goal.
+These include both future Indexed REC procurements, Illinois Shines blocks of capacity, and annual Illinois Solar for All budget allocations

+Based on assessing these budget impacts, the Agency projects that the available funding left yearly will be approximately equivalent to one to two years of collections through the 2020s.
+However, that amount declines over time before eventually there is a projected budgetary shortfall in the 2030s.
 This modeling suggests that the oldest funds available for use would never be more than two years old, and thus funds are highly unlikely to be subject to reconciliation due to not having been used across the five years following collection.